 Is it possible to convert a 4G phone to 5G?

-Can my 4G phone be upgraded to 5G?
+Can my 4G mobile phone be converted or upgraded to 5G?

 Yes; it can be, though it isn’t so straightforward.
 There are currently two ways you can get it done.
 Let’s have a look.